Yes, Race Matters In Voice Acting. Here’s Why.

 but the voice cast?
 Chile……

 Danny Glover voiced Jethro, which, great.
 Awesome.
-At least they got one Black voice actor in there.
+At least they got one Black person in there.

 But everyone else is white, and those characters… are very much not.